Energy stable neural network for gradient flow equations: Abstract

 \section{Abstract}

-In this paper, we propose an energy stable network (EStable-Net) for solving gradient flow equations.
-The solution update scheme in our neural network EStable-Net is inspired by a proposed auxiliary variable based equivalent form of the gradient flow equation.
-EStable-Net enables decreasing of a discrete energy along the neural network, which is consistent with the property in the evolution process of the gradient flow equation.
-The architecture of the neural network EStable-Net consists of a few energy decay blocks, and the output of each block can be interpreted as an intermediate state of the evolution process of the gradient flow equation.
-This design provides a stable, efficient and interpretable network structure.
-Numerical experimental results demonstrate that our network is able to generate high accuracy and stable predictions.
+We propose an energy stable network (EStable-Net) for solving gradient flow equations.
+The EStable-Net enables decreasing of a discrete energy along the neural network, which is consistent with the property of the gradient flow equation.
+The architecture of the neural network EStable-Net is based on the block network structure (Autoflow) in which output of each block can be interpreted as an intermediate state of the evolution process of the equation, and the energy stable property is incorporated in each block, which is easily generalized to include other physical and/or numerical properties.
+Our EStable-Net is a supervised learning network approach for solving evolution equations which does not depend on the convergence of time step goes to $0$, and can be applied generally even when only data is available but the equation is unknown.
+We also propose a training strategy for supervised learning that employs data of the evolution stages with different nature.
+The EStable-Net is validated by numerical experimental results based on the Allen-Cahn equation and the Cahn-Hilliard equation in two dimensions.